Chart Color Schemes

 Brunswick - North hosts a young demographic, positioning it in the bottom quartile nationwide

-Brunswick - North has a median age of 33, which is younger than Greater Melbourne's figure of 37 and Australia's national average of 38 years.
-Compared to Greater Melbourne, Brunswick - North has a higher proportion of residents aged 25-34 (30.5%), but fewer residents aged 5-14 (5.6%).
-This 25-34 concentration is significantly higher than the national figure of 14.5%.
-Between the 2021 Census and the present, the proportion of residents aged 25 to 34 has increased from 27.7% to 30.5%, while the proportion of those aged 5 to 14 has decreased from 6.9% to 5.6%.
-Population forecasts for Brunswick - North indicate substantial demographic changes by 2041, with the strongest projected growth in the 25 to 34 age group, which is expected to grow by 38%, adding 1,759 residents to reach a total of 6,405.
+Brunswick-North has a median age of 33, which is younger than Greater Melbourne's figure of 37 and Australia's national average of 38 years.
+Compared to Greater Melbourne, Brunswick-North has a higher proportion of residents aged 25-34 (30.5%) but fewer residents aged 5-14 (5.6%).
+This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
+According to the 2021 Census, the proportion of residents aged 25 to 34 has increased from 27.7% to 30.5%, while the proportion of those aged 5 to 14 has decreased from 6.9% to 5.6%.
+Population forecasts for the year 2041 suggest substantial demographic changes in Brunswick-North, with the strongest projected growth occurring in the 25 to 34 age group, which is expected to grow by 38%, adding 1,759 residents and reaching a total of 6,405.